 If you read my previous post (Sensory Sunday #2), you will have read that I am always looking for design and typography.
-I noticed this beautiful typography on the X-ray unit at the treatment room.
-For those interested in typography and for those traumatized by the photo above, let this beautiful design offer you some distraction:
+I noticed this beautiful typography on the X-ray unit in the treatment room.
+For those interested in typefaces—and for those traumatized by the photo above—let this beautiful design offer you some distraction:

 What is your experience like at the dentist?
 And what is your experience of pain like?

-In the next post, I have a deeper look in autism and pain sensitivity.
+In the next post, I have a deeper look at autism and pain sensitivity.